qcscine/molassembler/README.md

 Contains a number of idealized symmetry definitions for the classification of molecular geometries.
 Computations can either be performed on constexpr objects at compile-time or a collected dynamic container at runtime.
+Due to the constexpr nature of the algorithms, C++14 is required.

 ## Data provided per symmetry